ni/measurement-plugin-converter-python/docs/ni_measurement_plugin_converter_hld.md

 ## Open items

-- Pin, Path, Enum, DoubleXYData and their array counterpart data types are yet to be supported.
+- Path, Enum, DoubleXYData and their array counterpart data types are yet to be supported.
-- NI-VISA instrument driver is yet to be supported.
-- Multiple instances of the session and multiple instruments in the same measurement are yet to be supported.
-- Initialization of the instrument driver's session in main function is yet to be supported.
-- Generated measurement UI file doesn't support `List of strings` and `List of Booleans` data types.
+- Conversion of class based measurements are not supported.
+- Measurement UI generated by the tool will not include controls and indicators for list of booleans.
+- For measurements that use VISA instruments, a few more [additional steps](#additional-steps-for-visa-instruments) must be followed.